Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 about how to spot the signs of animals and birds moving across the hiking terrain

 Which might come in handy for you, too, if you're fascinated by the animals leaving their calling cards, too.

-Wouldn't it be great to answer all of those questions above, based solely on a foot print?
+Wouldn't it be great to answer all of these questions, based solely on a foot print?

-Imagine the thrill of seeing a huge wolf print, freshly put down in the mud, like the photo above!
+Imagine the thrill of seeing a huge wolf print, freshly put down in the mud, like this photo!
 I was so excited I couldn't see straight!

 Because I'm so into this subject, I've gathered together a lot of resources on wildlife identification and tracking.

 First off, let's face the grim reality that we have to fight to preserve wild animals.

 In the United States, we lose both to lack of political will, decision makers paving over the wild places, and deliberate misinformation.